HS-IRBs News - May 2009

 Information regarding new fee structure

 The HS-IRBs implemented a new fee structure in July 2008.
 All studies submitted prior to July 1, 2008 fall under our previous fee structure, and all studies submitted after July 1, 2008 fall under the current fee structure.
 Please note that the IRB office typically can’t determine whether or not fees apply to specific studies over the phone given the number of factors taken into account.
 If you have general questions about the fee structure, please contact the IRB office.
 Otherwise, a good starting place is our website, which includes information about the fee structures.
-Visit for more UW-Madison Fee Policy information.
+Visit for more UW-Madison Fee Schedule information.

 WIRB brown bag update